Strippit FC1000/3 Machine

 Excuse for Not Doing Them!

-If You Don't Do Them, Do Not Complain To Me when I Tell You The Costs to Repair!
+Do NOT Complain To Me when I Tell You Costs to Repair!

 FC1000/3 SERVO DRIVES